Running, the Christian Walk

 running the Christian walk

-The analogy the New Testament uses comparing running to the Christian walk has become more poignant to me recently as I have reignited my love for running in the last year or so.
-As I wrote about in my most recent post, I am all fired up about running these days.
+The New Testament’s analogy of running to the Christian walk has become more poignant as I have reignited my love for running in the last year.
+As I wrote in a recent post, I am all fired up about running.
+So why is the Christian walk like running?
+I’ll examine that and give encouragement to runners and Christians!

 By the grace of God alone, I am also all fired up about using all I have for His glory.
 Thus, the fondness for the analogies.
 First, let’s look at a few of them.